The Atiyah-Patodi-Singer index on manifolds with non-compact boundary: Introduction

 \section{Introduction}

 A Callias-type operator on a complete Riemannian manifold is an operator of the form $\DD= D+i\Phi$ where $D$ is a Dirac operator and $\Phi$ is a self-adjoint potential which commutes with the Clifford multiplication and satisfies certain growth conditions at infinity, so that $\DD$ is Fredholm.
-By the celebrated Callias-type index theorem, proven in different generalities in \cite{Callias78,BottSeeley78,BruningMoscovici,Anghel93Callias,Bunke95}, the index of a Callias-type operator on a complete {\em odd-dimensional} manifold is equal to the index of a certain operator induced by $\Phi$ on a compact hypersurface.
-Several generalizations and applications of the Callias-type index theorem were obtained recently in \cite{Kottke11,CarvalhoNistor14,Wimmer14,Kottke15,BrShi16,BrCecchini17}.
+By the celebrated Callias-type index theorem, proven in different generalities in \cites{Callias78,BottSeeley78,BruningMoscovici,Anghel93Callias,Bunke95}, the index of a Callias-type operator on a complete {\em odd-dimensional} manifold is equal to the index of a certain operator induced by $\Phi$ on a compact hypersurface.
+Several generalizations and applications of the Callias-type index theorem were obtained recently in \cites{Kottke11,CarvalhoNistor14,Wimmer14,Kottke15,BrShi16,BrCecchini17}.

-B\"ar and Ballmann, \cite{BaerBallmann12,BaerBallmann13}, showed that an elliptic boundary value problem for a Callias-type operator on a complete manifold with {\em compact} boundary is Fredholm and studied its index.
-P.~Shi, \cite{Shi2016}, proved a version of the Callias-type index theorem for the Atiyah-Patodi-Singer (APS) boundary value problem for Callias-type operators on a complete manifold with compact boundary.
+B\"ar and Ballmann, \cites{BaerBallmann12,BaerBallmann13}, showed that an elliptic boundary value problem for a Callias-type operator on a complete manifold with {\em compact} boundary is Fredholm and studied its index.
+P.~Shi, \cite{Shi17}, proved a version of the Callias-type index theorem for the Atiyah--Patodi--Singer (APS) boundary value problem for Callias-type operators on a complete manifold with compact boundary.

-The study of Callias-type operators on manifolds with non-compact boundary was initiated by Fox and Haskell \cite{FoxHaskell03,FoxHaskell05}.
-Under rather strong conditions on the manifold and the operator $\DD$ they showed that the heat kernel of $\DD^*\DD$ has a nice asymptotic expansion and proved a version of the Atiyah-Patodi-Singer index theorem in this situation.
+The study of Callias-type operators on manifolds with non-compact boundary was initiated by Fox and Haskell \cites{FoxHaskell03,FoxHaskell05}.
+Under rather strong conditions on the manifold and the operator $\DD$ they showed that the heat kernel of $\DD^*\DD$ has a nice asymptotic expansion and proved a version of the Atiyah--Patodi--Singer index theorem in this situation.

 The purpose of this paper is to study the index of the APS boundary value problem on an arbitrary complete {\em odd-dimensional} manifold $M$ with non-compact boundary without introducing any extra assumptions on manifold (in particular, we do not assume that our manifold is of bounded geometry).
 Note that as for the Callias-type theorem for manifolds without boundary, we consider odd-dimensional case so that a compact hypersurface in $M$ has even dimension.